Early Childhood Educator

 Early childhood educators may perform the following tasks:

-- plan and implement developmental programs based on observation of individual children
+- plan and implement developmental programmes based on observation of individual children

 - observe and record children's growth, behaviour and development, and discuss these with parents

-- integrate children with special needs into the program, modifying the program and the physical environment if necessary
+- integrate children with special needs into the programme, modifying the programme and the physical environment if necessary

 - supervise and train staff